-The Health and Safety Designated Officers or nominated persons for each site are responsible for ensuring there is suitable and sufficient first aid supplies monitoring and re-stocking first aid supplies.
+The Health and Safety Designated Officers for each site are responsible for monitoring and restocking first aid supplies.
 Employees are encouraged to inform them if stocks need replenishing.

 9 Workplace Safety

 We will ensure that all our workplaces (corporate buildings) are safe for our staff and anyone else who may visit our premises or use our services, with safe means of access and egress, and ensure that adequate welfare facilities are provided for people at work.